Smile (Katy Perry album): Singles

 Throughout 2019 and 2020, Perry released four solo songs, originally marketed as standalone singles.
 "Never Really Over", released on May 31, 2019, was announced to be on Smile by Perry in June 2020.
 "Harleys in Hawaii" was revealed to be on the standard track list upon the release of the album pre-order.
 "Small Talk" and "Never Worn White" did not make the standard track list, but ended up as bonus tracks on the "Fan" and Japanese editions of the album.

 "Daisies" was released on May 15, 2020, as the album's lead single.
 It debuted at number 40 on the US Billboard Hot 100.
 "Smile", the title track, was released as the second single on July 10, 2020, along with the album pre-order.
 Perry then released "What Makes a Woman" as a promotional single ahead of the album, on August 20, 2020.
 She released an acoustic version exclusive to her Vevo page on the same day, and revealed that the track is dedicated to her daughter.

 "Cry About It Later" was released as a promotional single for the record on August 28, 2020.
 In April 2021, Perry released a remix of this song with Brazilian DJ, Bruno Martini, who remixed the song and featured vocals from Brazilian singer Luísa Sonza.
 On November 17, 2020, a remix of "Resilient" featuring Tiësto and Aitana was released as the album's second promotional single.
-A music video was released for the remix on the same day, and is a part of the Open To Better campaign by Coca-Cola.
-A music video for the track was released "Not the End of the World" was released on December 21, 2020, which stars Zooey Deschanel.
+A music video was released for the remix on the same day, and is a part of the Open to Better campaign by Coca-Cola.